The basic rules of thumb when choosing a password:

 Password cracking methods

 It’s not just someone sitting there manually trying different words to discover your password, hackers use computer programs to do the work for them.
-Computers can make many more guesses per second than a human can, in fact a standard desktop PC could crack the password ‘letmein’ in under 1 minute.
-Here’s a couple of examples of types of cyber attacks:
+Computers can make many more guesses per second than a human can, in fact a standard desktop PC could crack the password ‘letmein’ in under one minute.
+Here are a couple of examples of different types of cyber-attacks:

 Brute force attack